jairajcj/Geoverify_9.3_SDG9/README.md

 2. Carbon Credit Forgery-Proof Sentinel (AI/Web3 Auditing) give a title for this project

-The combination of Geospatial AI for environmental verification and Blockchain for immutable auditing is powerful.
+The combination of  AI for environmental verification and Blockchain for immutable auditing is powerful.
 Here are the best titles for Project 2, designed to immediately communicate the unique value proposition:

 🌳 Project Titles: Carbon Credit Forgery-Proof Sentinel Category	Title Option	Key Communication to Judges